Lifting tropical intersections: Topology of finite type morphisms

 \section{Topology of finite type morphisms}

 Because the results may be of independent interest, we explain how Theorem~\ref{thm:closed-pts} on the existence of closed points in fibers, and Theorem \ref{thm:lift to K} on lifting points of intersection, can both be extended to an arbitrary base scheme.
-The proof of the former is by reduction to the case of valuation rings, while the latter is a direct application of the techniques of Section \ref{sec:dim}, despite the fact that subadditivity no longer holds.

 The proof of Proposition~\ref{prop:krull} does not use that the base scheme is the spectrum of a valuation ring of rank $1$, and in fact yields the following result.

 \begin{prop2} Let $X \to S$ be a flat morphism of finite type of irreducible schemes, and suppose that $D$ is a locally principal closed subscheme of $X$ that does not meet the generic fiber.
 Then, for every $s \in S$, every irreducible component of the fiber $D_s$ is an irreducible component of $X_s$. \end{prop2}